MichelleChung-code/MichelleChung-code.github.io/_posts/2021-05-08-crystallization-regression.md

 | Linear with dependent variable interactions	| 0.090	| 0.519 | 0.592	|
 | Random forest	| 0.730	| 0.906	| 0.905	|

-Due to the higher R<sup>2</sup> scores observed for the random forest regression model, this was chosen to be used to solve the optimization problem.
+Due to the higher R<sup>2</sup> scores observed for the random forest regression model, this model was chosen to solve the optimization problem.

 Optimization results for the random forest model: